tyuvraj/detectron2-xyz/INSTALL.md

   To check whether it is the case, use `python -m detectron2.utils.collect_env` to find out inconsistent CUDA versions.
-  In the output of this command, you should expect "Detectron2 CUDA Compiler", "CUDA_HOME", "PyTorch built with - CUDA" to contain cuda libraries of the same version.
+  In the output of this command, you should expect "Detectron2 CUDA Compiler", "CUDA_HOME", "PyTorch built with - CUDA" to contain cuda libraries of the same version.onda create -n samenv python=3.6 -y

   When they are inconsistent,
   you need to either install a different build of PyTorch (or build by yourself)